If you’re naive awesome enough to still want to change the world, you’re in the right place.

 - The uncomfortable truth behind what it takes to lead

-- Why you need to embrace business, sales, and marketing if you want to make progress
+- Why you need to embrace business, sales, and marketing if you want to make a difference

 - Psychology, mental health, marketing, content, personal growth, entrepreneurship, lifestyle design, leadership, and other keywords that will help me rank on Google so someone actually sees this.